Dawn-K-Vinod/C_Program_files/README.md

 ## 📌 Requirements

 Ensure you have a C compiler installed, such as **GCC (GNU Compiler Collection)**, before compiling and running these programs.
+- For Windows: Follow this [guide](https://code.visualstudio.com/docs/cpp/config-mingw#_installing-the-mingww64-toolchain) to install and run GCC.
+- For Linux: Follow this [guide](https://code.visualstudio.com/docs/cpp/config-linux#_ensure-gcc-is-installed) to install and run GCC.

 ---